acts-project/acts/docs/core/misc/logging.md

 sufficient information for debugging, you might want to provide a modified implementation of this function (using your output filter and printing policies) to also pipe this output to your framework.
-You can use the following approach using the possibility to inject custom code by pre-loading shared libraries with `LD_PRELOAD`.
+You can use the following approach using the possibility to inject custom code by preloading shared libraries with `LD_PRELOAD`.
 You need to provide an appropriate implementation for a function of the following signature into a separate source file and compile it in a shared library